What are Derivatives?

 Swaps involve the exchange of cash flows or other financial instruments between two parties over a set period.
 Common types include interest rate swaps and currency swaps.
 Swaps are customisable agreements tailored to specific needs, allowing participants to manage interest rate exposure or gain access to different currencies.
 Unlike futures or options, swaps are often traded over-the-counter (OTC), providing flexibility but requiring careful consideration of counterparty risk.

-Examples of derivatives
+Examples of financial derivatives

 Say an Indian importer expects to pay $50,000 in three months for goods imported from the United States.
 The importer is worried about the potential rise in the USD/INR exchange rate and wants to secure the current rate to avoid higher costs.
 Assume that the current exchange rate is 1 USD = 75 INR.